florentpoujol/PHP-Standard-Components/readme.md

 A good example of such standard component is the logger:
 - both Laravel and Symfony uses [Monolog](https://github.com/Seldaek/monolog)
-- The Zend framework do not use Monolg but its logger API is VERY similar (same system of logger, processors, writers (handlers in Monolog), filter and formatters)
+- The Zend framework do not use Monolog but its logger API is VERY similar (same system of logger, processors, writers (handlers in Monolog), filter and formatters)